 The consolidated financial statements of the Group are prepared on the going concern basis of accounting as described in note 2(b) to the consolidated financial statements.
-The Group has stated in the notes to its financial statements that material uncertainty exists about its ability to continue as a going concern.
+The Group has stated in the notes to its consolidated financial statements that material uncertainty exists about its ability to continue as a going concern.
 There is a key judgement as to whether there is substantial doubt regarding the Group's ability to continue as a going concern.

-The Group has prepared future cash flow forecasts which involves judgement and estimation of key variables such as planned fund-raising activities, planned capital expenditures, future production volumes and market conditions with future economic conditions, including the impact of the global COVID-19 pandemic, and effects of key events including convertible note and debt restructure as described in Note 1(c), Note 13, and Note 20.
+The Group has prepared future cash flow forecasts which involved judgement and estimation of key variables such as planned fund-raising activities, planned capital expenditures, future production volumes and market conditions with future economic conditions, including effects of key events including convertible note, debt restructuring and divestment of its interest in Holu Hou Energy LLC as described in Note 13, Note 19, and Note 21.

-Auditing the Group's going concern assessment described above is complex and involves a high degree of auditor judgment to assess the reasonableness of the cash flow forecasts, planned financing actions and other assumptions used in the Groups going concern analysis.
-The Groups ability to execute the planned financing actions are especially judgmental, provided the global financial markets and economic conditions have been, and continue to be, volatile as a result of the COVID-19 pandemic and a series of unpredictable events.
+Auditing the Group's going concern assessment described above is complex and involves a high degree of auditor judgment to assess the reasonableness of the cash flow forecasts, planned financing activities and other assumptions used in the Group's going concern analysis.
+The Group's ability to execute the planned financing activities are especially judgmental, provided the global financial markets and economic conditions have been, and continue to be, volatile as a result of a series of unpredictable events.